pallets/click/docs/why.rst

 --------------------

-Docopt and many tools like it are cool in how they work but very few of these tools deal with nesting of commands.
+Docopt and many tools like it are cool in how they work but very few of these tools deal with nesting of commands and composability in a way like click.
 To the best of the developer's knowledge, click is the first Python library that tries to aim for composability of applications that goes beyond what the system itself supports.

-For instance a click subcommand could accept all the arguments unparsed and then be parsed with docopt if that command would want to work that way.
+Docopt for instance acts by parsing your help pages and then parsing according do those rules.
+The side effect of this is that docopt is quite rigid in how it handles the command line interface.
+The upside of docopt is that it gives you strong control over your help page, the downside is that due to that it cannot rewrap your output for the current terminal width and it makes translations hard.
+On top of that docopt is restricted to basic parsing.
+It does not handle argument dispatching and callback invocation or types.
+This means there is a lot of code that needs to be written in addition to the basic help page to handle the parsing results.

+Most of all however it makes composability hard.
+While docopt does support dispatching to subcommands, it for instance does not directly support any kind of automatic subcommand enumeration based on what's available or it does not enforce subcommands to work in a consistent way.

+This is fine, but it's different from how Click wants to work.
+Click aims to support fully composable command line user interfaces by doing this:

+-   click does not just parse, it also dispatches to the appropriate code
+-   click has a strong concept of an invocation context that allows subcommands to respond to data from the parent command.
+-   click has strong information available for all parameters and commands so that it can generate unified help pages for the full CLI and to assist the user in converting the input data as necessary.
+-   click has strong understanding of what types are and can give the user consistent error messages if something goes wrong.
+A subcommand written by a different developer will not suddenly die with a different error messsage because it's manually handled.
+-   click has enough meta information available for it's whole program that it can evolve over time to improve the user experience without forcing developers to adjust their programs.
+For instance if click decides to change how help pages are formatted, all click programs will automatically benefit from this.

+The aim of click is to make composable systems, whereas the aim of docopt is to build the most beautiful and hand-crafted command line interfaces.
+These two goals are conflicting with each other in subtle ways.
+Click actively prevents people from implementing certain patterns in order to achieve unified command line interfaces.
+You have very little input on reformatting your help pages for instance.

 Why Hardcoded Behaviors?
 ------------------------